openfaas/faas-netes/README.md

 **Auto-scale your functions**

-Given enough load (> 5 requests/second) FaaS will auto-scale your service, you can test this out by opening up the Prometheus web-page and then generating load with Apache Bench or a while/true/curl bash loop.
+Given enough load (> 5 requests/second) OpenFaaS will auto-scale your service, you can test this out by opening up the Prometheus web-page and then generating load with Apache Bench or a while/true/curl bash loop.

 Here's an example you can use to generate load: